steebchen/specs/errors/Readme.md

 Note that studio can also yield Photon errors as it uses Photon internally.
 The error log generation in that case would be done by Photon but the UI to prompt user to create a Github issue or send it to us would be handled by Studio.

-// TODO: Replace this with actual Studio telemetry spec once that is available.

 ### CLI

-On encountering an unexpected error, CLI should inform the user and prepare an error report with context of the issue and masked sensitive information to be shared manually or via telemetry.
+On encountering an unexpected error, CLI should inform the user and prepare an error report with context of the issue.

+File name: `prisma-error-TIMESTAMP.zip` where `TIMESTAMP` is a placeholder for the current timestamp.
+It would contain the migrations and schema files with sensitive information redacted (see [Error Log Masking](#error-log-masking)).

-This is covered in the [CLI telemetry spec](https://prisma-specs.netlify.com/cli/telemetry/).
+This is covered in the [CLI error handling spec](https://prisma-specs.netlify.com/cli/error-handling/).

 # Error Log Masking